-There are two different tracks that lead to a major in professional communication: Public Relations and Organizational Communication.
-Students seeking admission to the professional communication major must have an overall 2.5 grade point average.
+Two tracks lead to a major in professional communication: Public Relations and Organizational Communication.

-Students should complete prerequisites and initial courses (100-200) before intermediate courses (300) and intermediate courses before advanced courses (400-500).
+Students complete prerequisites and initial courses (100-200) before intermediate courses (300) and intermediate courses before advanced courses (400-500).
 Major electives can be taken alongside either intermediate or advanced courses.
-The capstone course is completed at the end of major coursework.
+Students complete the capstone course at the end of major coursework.